IBM/ibm-block-csi-driver/README.md

 3.3.1.
 Make sure that the login to the iSCSI targets is permanent and remains available after a reboot of the worker node.
 To do this, verify that the node.startup in the /etc/iscsi/iscsid.conf file is set to automatic.
 If not, set it as required and then restart the iscsid service `$> service iscsid restart`.

 3.3.2.
 Discover and log into at least two iSCSI targets on the relevant storage systems.
-(NOTE: Without at least two ports, multipath device will not be created.)
+(NOTE: Without at least two ports, a multipath device will not be created.)

 ```sh
 $> iscsiadm -m discoverydb -t st -p ${STORAGE-SYSTEM-iSCSI-PORT-IP1}:3260 --discover